data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 Be careful when excluding certain lines of code, especially in longer files, as it can be easy to forget where you've commented out code.
 It is often better to simply start a new section of code to tinker with until you get it working as expected, rather than commenting out individual lines of code.

-We can also write comments in-line with our code, like this:
+We can also write comments in line with our code, like this:

 ```r